Morobang/sql-training/01-lessons/02-intermediate/README.md

 By completing the Intermediate level, you will be able to:

+1. **Enhance and Modify Databases**
+   - Alter existing tables with new columns
+   - Update existing records with new values
+   - Delete records selectively and safely
+   - Understand TRUNCATE vs DELETE

-1. **Filter Data Effectively**
+2. **Filter and Sort Data Effectively**
    - Write complex WHERE conditions with multiple operators
    - Use pattern matching and wildcard searches
    - Handle NULL values properly in queries
+   - Sort results by single or multiple columns

-2. **Combine Data from Multiple Tables**
+3. **Combine Data from Multiple Tables**
    - Join 2 or more tables using INNER, LEFT, RIGHT, FULL OUTER joins
    - Understand when to use each join type
    - Write self-joins and cross joins
    - Use table aliases for clarity

+4. **Aggregate and Analyze Data**
+   - Calculate totals, averages, counts, min/max
+   - Group data for summary reports
+   - Filter aggregated results with HAVING

-3. **Work with Sets**
+5. **Work with Sets**
    - Combine results from multiple queries with UNION
    - Find common records with INTERSECT
    - Find differences with EXCEPT

-4. **Transform Data with Functions**
+6. **Transform Data with Functions**
    - Manipulate text with string functions
    - Perform calculations with numeric functions
    - Work with dates and times
    - Handle NULL values safely

-5. **Conditional Logic**
+7. **Conditional Logic**
-   - Use CASE statements for complex transformations
+   - Use CASE expressions for complex transformations
    - Implement if-then-else logic in queries

-6. **Aggregate and Analyze Data**
-   - Calculate totals, averages, counts, min/max
-   - Group data for summary reports
-   - Filter aggregated results with HAVING

-7. **Advanced Analytics with Window Functions**
+8. **Advanced Analytics with Window Functions**
-   - Calculate running totals and moving averages
-   - Rank rows within partitions
+   - Use OVER clause and PARTITION BY
-   - Access previous and next rows
+   - Understand window frames and ordering
-   - Perform complex analytical queries
+   - Perform basic analytical queries

 ---